nicholascm/maxout/readme.md

 There's a lot of things I'd like to do more on this application.
 I started creating a "public page" where people could have a public facing dashboard to share with people who want to see their progress (its accessible via `/view/{yourusername}`).
 It's nowhere near finished.
 There is a class called Progress in `App\Classes` that has the beginnings of some logic I want to use to provide insights to the lifters based on their measurements.
 It REALLY needs unit test coverage and they are not there yet nor is it done.
 I could actually see needing a base class for the analytics portion so I could expand it to look at the list of goals in addition to the measurements.

+Additionally, as you can probably see, I spent the bare minimum on styling...I think some styling/colors would very much help!

 ## Code Test Tasks

 * [x] Create a git repo and make meaningful periodic commits with appropriate comments